<

 Broncos

-Even at 2-2, just exactly how concerned should the Broncos be with their offense?
+How concerned should the Broncos be with their offense?
 On a rainy day, rookie quarterback Bo Nix struggled for the third time through four weeks.
-He was 7-of-15 passing for minus-7 yards at halftime and didn't have a completion longer than two yards until his first throw of the second half (23 yards to Courtland Sutton).
-The Broncos didn't convert a third down until there was just over seven minutes left in the third quarter.
+He was 7-of-15 passing for minus-7 yards at halftime and didn't have a completion longer than 2 yards until his first throw of the second half (23 yards to Courtland Sutton).
+The Broncos didn't convert a third down until there were just over seven minutes left in the third quarter.
 They committed to the run slightly more in the second half, and that -- mixed with the defense -- was enough.
 The Broncos are struggling to get the rookie settled in, but it's not all on him.

 Most surprising performance: LB Justin Strnad.
 The casual fan may have raised an eyebrow at how often Strnad made a play Sunday, which was his first time taking defensive snaps since his rookie season in 2021.
-He had a sack on the defense's first snap and was repeatedly in the right spot when he needed to be on the day.
+He had a sack on the defense's first snap and was repeatedly in the right spot.
 The special teams stalwart will get plenty of work at inside linebacker in the weeks ahead because of injuries.

 Biggest hole in the game plan: If the Broncos are going to lean on Nix, they need more from the team's wideouts beyond the quick game.
 The wideouts had no catches for positive yardage in the first half.
 When Nix has time to survey, receivers haven't consistently created enough separation.
 And when they have, Nix has not delivered.
 Beyond Sutton, and occasionally Josh Reynolds, the Broncos aren't forcing opposing defenses to make decisions in coverage, which has affected the run game since it doesn't pull defenders away from the line of scrimmage. -- Jeff Legwold